Spur Cell Anemia

 History

-The symptoms of spur cell anemia are related to the anemia and to the underlying disease.
+The signs and symptoms of spur cell anemia are related to the anemia and the underlying disease.

 Spur cell anemia has been reported in cases of pediatric cholestatic liver disease.[8]
 In most cases, the condition is transient and resolves with the improvement of underlying liver disease.